kirksaunders/sunshine-steam-adapter/README.md

 # Details
-This package contains tools to automatically add your Steam games to your Sunshine (or Nvidia Gamestream) library.
+This package contains tools to automatically add your Steam games to your [Sunshine](https://app.lizardbyte.dev/Sunshine) library.
 The main features are:
 - Automatic detection of both official Steam games, and non-Steam games within your Steam library.
 - Automatic sychronization of artwork.
 This includes custom artwork (see https://www.steamgriddb.com/boop), even for non-steam games.
 - Automatic* synchronization of game settings.
 Any changes to game settings you make while streaming will be saved and restored the next time you stream.
 But, they do not persist outside of streams.
 This is done on a per-client basis (based on client resolution).
 This is particularly useful for setting the game's exclusive fullscreen resolution to match the streaming resolution. *The synchronization process is done automatically, but the feature is opt-in for each game.
 You must provide the path to the game's settings file.